 - Popping or clicking sound when you open or close your mouth

 - Chronic headaches, including migraines

 - Pain and/or ringing in one or both ears (tinnitus)

-How TMJ and migraines cause Headaches
+How TMJ and migraines both cause headaches

 Your temporomandibular joint (TMJ) plays a significant role in your health.
 This lower jaw hinge joint is responsible for opening and closing your mouth and chewing.
 Additionally, your TMJ contributes to headaches, earaches, shoulder tension, and neck pain.
-When a patient has these symptoms, they may seem unrelated at first, however at closer inspection, TMJ disorder may be the cause.
+When a patient has these symptoms, they may seem unrelated at first, however at closer inspection, TM disorder may be the cause.

 According to the Mayo Clinic, a doctor or dentist will examine your jaw and probably:2